Silfaz/digitalgarden/content/climate/climate_main.md

 - [Scales of Change](climate/Scales%20of%20Change.md) - podcast

 - [How we will fight climate change](climate/How%20we%20will%20fight%20climate%20change.md)
+- [Against thermochauvinism](https://www.solarshades.club/p/against-thermochauvinism ) - From Andrew Dana Hudson's newsletter.
+> There is something Eurocentric, colonialist, even quasi-racist about thermochauvinism.
+Brown and Black people live in warmer places, and are then depicted as lazy or uncivilized for the ways they adapt to the heat.
+White people live in cooler place and are thought to be industrious for adapting to the cold.
+A siesta or a dip in the river is a primal throwback, while _hygge_ is advanced cultural technology.

+Cooling technology is often more efficient, more easily electrified (heat pumps!) and can conveniently be powered by solar energy which is much more abundant throughout the hotter months.
+So perhaps places with very hot summers are already more climate-resiliant than those in colder climates that will need to retrofit buildings with cooling units in the decades to come.

 - [Oil is the new data](climate/Oil%20is%20the%20new%20data.md)
 - [[How to blow up a pipeline]]
 - [Stop raising awareness already](https://ssir.org/articles/entry/stop_raising_awareness_already)